-- Phase I: - o Compile and analyze existing monitoring data to inform restoration activities and seabird management; - Conduct additional seabird monitoring via overflight or uncrewed aircraft systems (UAS, or "drone")30 surveys to establish a baseline and inform restoration activities and seabird management; and - o Enhance existing biosecurity measures, which could include the placement of rodenticide bait stations. - Phase II: - Reestablish existing (or establish new) seabird nesting colonies through social attraction techniques such as species-specific decoys, mirrors, and acoustic arrays of courtship sounds; and - Vegetation management, such as planting of native bushes and trees.
+- Phase I: - o Compile and analyze existing monitoring data to inform restoration activities and seabird management; - Conduct additional seabird monitoring via overflight or uncrewed aircraft systems (UAS, or "drone")30 surveys to establish a baseline and inform restoration activities and seabird management; and - o Enhance existing biosecurity measures, which could include the placement of rodenticide bait stations. - Phase II: - Reestablish existing (or establish new) seabird nesting colonies through social attraction techniques such as species-specific decoys, mirrors, and acoustic arrays of courtship sounds; and - Vegetation management, such as planting of native bushes and trees and removal of invasive vegetation.